Jami-Lee Ross has revealed he is preparing to return to Parliament.

 Bowen House, which is across Bowen St from the main parliamentary precinct, houses a number of ministers and MPs who do not have accommodation either in the Beehive or the Parliament building.

-Ross quit two weeks ago, alleging a party donation had been mishandled.
+Ross quit the party two weeks ago, alleging a party donation had been mishandled.
 He laid a complaint with police, but evidence he made public did not appear to back up his allegations.
-National's caucus voted unanimously to expel him.
+National's MPs then voted unanimously to expel him from caucus.

 He has vowed a return to Parliament as an independent MP but is reportedly focused on his mental health at present.